IgnacioCorrecher/ignaciocorrecher.github.io/src/content/work/nanoGPTxFriends.md

 ---
-title: CNN Painting Classifier
+title: nanoGPT x Friends
-publishDate: 2023-09-01
+publishDate: 2023-12-01
-img: /assets/projects/paintingclassifier/header.webp
+img: /assets/projects/nanoGPTxFriends/header.webp
-img_alt: Mona Lisa
+img_alt: Friends Logo
 description: |
     We analyzed the gender pay gap in the US, visualized the data and developed several models to predict gender based on several factors.
 tags: